Adopters - Monitoring the safety and effectiveness of digital technologies (real-world monitoring)

 Why monitoring is important

 AI and data-driven technologies contain algorithmic systems and models.
-These models may be affected by changes in the external environment.
-This can result in drift, in which the model’s performance and accuracy decays (reduces) over time.
+These models may be affected by changes in the external environment, which can result in changes to product performance, outside of previously validated safety and value criteria.
+An AI specific example of this is drift, in which the model’s performance and accuracy decays (reduces) over time.

 There are 2 main types of drift: